apopovicius/pg/system-design/oauth/readme.md

   code_challenge_method=S256
 ```

-> One of the mandatory fields is **response_type=code**.
+One of the mandatory fields is **response_type=code**.
 This tells to the Authorization server please generate me a code valid that i will be use on the next step (token exchange)

-> When the redirect comes in place you can check the **state** if matches the thing you initially sent
+When the redirect comes in place you can check the **state** if matches the thing you initially sent

-> Redirect URL has to be registered/allowed on the Authorization Server
+Redirect URL has to be registered/allowed on the Authorization Server

-> Even in spec the **redirect_url** is not required in practice many Authorization Servers requires this parameter
+Even in spec the **redirect_url** is not required in practice many Authorization Servers requires this parameter

-> Redirect URL will look like this containing the **code** and **state**:
+Redirect URL will look like this containing the **code** and **state**:

 ```bash
 https://example-app.com/redirect?code=iU0W0Syb7_Wv6TddKU_02lQNETSpbvOK828tptLrBZ17T&state=12345667
 ```

-> In this flow can be observed that first(authorize part) with **PKCE feature** we've sent the hash of the secret generated(in pair with the hash algorithm it was obtained) on the client side and after(token exchange part) the secret itself it is sent to the Authorization server for the validation to prevent inpersonification
+ It can be observed that first(authorize part) has **PKCE feature**.
+ First we've sent the hash of the secret generated(in pair with the hash algorithm it was obtained) on the client side and after(token exchange part) the secret itself it is sent to the Authorization server for the validation to prevent impersonification

-### 2. Token exchange
+### Step 2.
+Token exchange
-To be noticed that this request is done on the back channel and reaches the **token** endpoint.
+>This request is done on the back channel and reaches the **token** endpoint.

-Also notice that the **client_secret** is included.
+Notice that the **client_secret** is included at this step.

 Other important thing to be observed is that as mentioned above now we are sending the **code_verifier(secret)** to the Authorizaiton server AND NOT THE INITIAL HASH(for matching).
 This is basically **PKCE** flow